Empire of Japan: Annexation of Korea

 In the late 19th and early 20th centuries, various Western countries actively competed for influence, trade, and territory in East Asia, and Japan sought to join these modern colonial powers.
-The newly modernised Meiji government of Japan turned to Korea, then in the sphere of influence of China's Qing dynasty.
-The Japanese government initially sought to separate Korea from Qing and make Korea a Japanese satellite in order to further their security and national interests.
+The newly modernised Meiji government of Japan turned to Korea (under the Joseon dynasty), then in the sphere of influence of China's Qing dynasty.
+The Japanese government initially sought to separate Korea from Qing and make Korea a Japanese puppet state in order to further their security and national interests.

 In January 1876, following the Meiji Restoration, Japan employed gunboat diplomacy to pressure the Joseon Dynasty into signing the Japan–Korea Treaty of 1876, which granted extraterritorial rights to Japanese citizens and opened three Korean ports to Japanese trade.
 The rights granted to Japan under this unequal treaty, were similar to those granted western powers in Japan following the visit of Commodore Perry.
 Japanese involvement in Korea increased during the 1890s, a period of political upheaval.